 And above all, unlike cars

-, ships are slower
+, ships are slow

 , have fewer obstacles

-, and can move in larger spaces
+, and can move in a wide open space

-, making automation much easier to achieve.
+, making automation overwhelmingly easier to implement.

 In fact, China is rapidly developing its land transportation infrastructure, while Japan is said to be strong in the field of automated maritime navigation